Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Partition schemes

 \subsection{Explorative partition schemes}

 Section~\ref{sec_boundingTheEscapedPinnedSeries} shows how to bound the pinned series with the help of a tree-operator.
 The key is the local control of a tree~\eqref{eq_multiplexing_localControl}: more constraints on the tree allow larger values of $\vec{\rho}$ in~\eqref{eq_multiplexing_condition}.
-This is easier, if the partition scheme places primarily local downward (i.e., away from the root) constraints on its singleton trees.
+This is easier, if the partition scheme places mainly local constraints facing away from the root on its singleton trees.
 This section describes a family of such schemes on a high level.\\

 Let $G:=(V,E)$ be a simple graph.
 A partition scheme is \emph{explorative}, if it is described by an exploration algorithm coupled with a compatibility condition.
 The algorithm selects a spanning tree from a spanning subgraph of $G$.
 It does so by an iterative exploration of the subgraph.
 The compatibility condition is a sufficient condition to uniquely reconstruct the maximal subgraph reducing to a given spanning tree from said spanning tree.\\